-A mortgage trust is a diversified pool of mortgages that can hold conventional mortgages, both first and subsequent-security.
+A mortgage trust is a diversified pool of mortgages that can hold conventional mortgages – both first and subsequent-security.
 The Tri City Group Monthly Income Mortgage Trust focuses on residential mortgages in urban liquid markets where values tend to be more stable and reliable.
 The objective of mortgage trusts is typically to provide relatively high yields while preserving underlying capital of the investors.

 Depending on the mortgages selected for funding, mortgage trusts can be a lower-risk investment than equity funds, and can offer superior, more predictable return.
 Mortgage trusts can provide diversification to traditional equity and fixed income portfolios, and are a means to participate in real estate markets without directly investing in property.
-In fact Michael Goodman and his parents have and had a mania to look after his own money and as such wanted to be in control of which exact mortgages they invested in.
+Michael Goodman and his parents have had a mania to look after his own money and as such wanted to be in control of which exact mortgages they invested in.

-Over time an informal arrangement of investing with the bridge partners got more and more complicated and the senior Goodman’s essentially set up an unofficial trust where they co-invested with a notary at the center who was co-managing parts of the activity which Henry and Ruth were at the center of.
-Eventually when Henry died, Ruth became the center of the activity, with Michael helping out in selecting the mortgages to be funded.
+Over time, an informal arrangement of investing with the bridge partners got more and more complicated and the senior Goodman’s essentially set up an unofficial trust where they co-invested with a notary at the center who was co-managing parts of the activity of which Henry and Ruth were at the center of.
+When Henry passed away, Ruth became the center of the activity, with Michael helping out in selecting the mortgages to be funded.
 As this middle class group of friends got older and wealthier they all began to travel for extended periods and that got more complicated as once you fund a mortgage, you need to discharge it, if the lenders names are on title.
-So they solved the problem by getting a notary involved, who they all came to trust.
-The notary would hold the discharge documents, which were signed in advance, the notary would receive the incoming payouts, and then hold the funds until the next mortgage could be found to invest in.
-Ruth, Michael’s mother, along with Michael operated the informal lending circle of friends from 1972 until Ruth’s death in 2013.
-The beauty of the business was that the friends and Ruth never lost any interest or principal for all that time.
-Ruth had a nick name, Ms Blunt, and in her typical fashion, she passed on her trade secret’s of success to Michael.
-It revolved around this sage piece of advice.
-“Michael don’t be a pig, leave the riskier mortgages and high interest rate and fees to the other guys, just do bread and butter houses on streets with low loan to equity values.
-Let the mortgage brokers keep the fees, just get them to bring us the good mortgages”
+They solved this problem by getting a notary involved, which they all came to trust.
+The notary would hold the discharge documents, which were signed in advance; the notary would receive the incoming payouts, and then hold the funds until the next mortgage could be found to invest in.

-Over the years mortgage lending has become much more complicated from a regulatory point of view, and this is true of operating a trust or MIC (Mortgage Investment Corporation) as well.
+Over the years mortgage lending has become much more complicated from a regulatory stance, and this is true of operating a trust or MIC (Mortgage Investment Corporation) as well.
 It has become harder to lend as a private person as one off investments and you actually need a team to lend and invest in order to meet all governmental requirements.
 These days if you are even an individual lender you are supposed to be licenced.

 Ruth and Henry came from very poor families and they knew what it was like to work hard.
-So when Michael set up the trusts he wanted to follow in his parents footsteps who always felt that the little guy without much money should get a chance to make some money.
+So when Michael set up the trusts he wanted to follow in his parent’s footsteps who always felt that the little guy without much money should get a chance to make some money.
 In the vein, he set the threshold of investment at 10,000 dollars so that anyone with a small amount of savings could get a return equivalent to what the richer are able to access.